-The railing has a metal piece that runs the full length of the wood and sits just underneath where the wood is routed out; it is sandwiched in between the handrail and spindles.
+The railing has a metal piece that runs the full length of the wood and sits just underneath where there’s a channel in the wood; in between the handrail and spindles.
 The metal serves as a conduit that attaches into both the handrail (from underneath) and the spindles (from above) to keep them secure.
-Once the handrail is removed, you can access the screws that hold the top of the spindles in place.
+Once the handrail is gone, you can access the screws that hold the top of the spindles in place.

-The bottom of each spindle is connected with a dowel joint and glued into a hole on each tread.
+The bottom of each spindle has a dowel joint and is glued into a hole on each tread.
 Since our spindles were so loose at the bottom, most of them easily came out with some gentle persuasion and twisting.

 As you are removing each spindle, it’s a good idea to number each one with a pencil on the top edge so you can place it back where it came from later.
-You can cover each number with a piece of green painters tape so it doesn’t accidentally get removed or stained over.
+You can cover each number with a piece of green painters tape to keep it legible after you apply stain.

-For the few stubborn ones, we used a bar clamp for leverage so they could be twisted and unglued.
+For the few stubborn ones, use a bar clamp for leverage so they can be twisted out.